FBAR is an acronym commonly used to refer to FinCEN Form 114, “Report of Foreign Bank and Financial Accounts.”

 When filing FBAR, you need to make sure that you get everything correct since one wrong move can land you in seriously hot water – even though reporting can be mind-numbingly tedious at times.

 Because the process for filing an FBAR can be complex and confusing, it’s easy to make costly mistakes.
 This ultimate guide will therefore provide an overview of everything you need to know to be FBAR compliant.

 Find out more about our offshore tax planning services here.

 Reporting Foreign Bank Accounts

 Reporting foreign bank accounts can be especially frustrating in certain parts of the world.

 All too often, we encounter people who want to renounce their US citizenship, or revamp their offshore strategy, but they’re not FBAR compliant, which means that we have to go through and clean up that mess first before we do anything else.

 Georgia, for instance, is incredibly easy to bank in for the most part, but because Georgian banks assign unique account numbers to every sub-account, you have to report each account individually to ensure that you’re fully compliant.

-At one point, I had 11 different sub-accounts in Georgia – all with different numbers.
-And, yes, I had to report every single one individually.
+So, you could have multiple different sub-accounts – all with different numbers.
+And, yes, you have to report every single one individually.

 - How to get in compliance with FBAR.